Eilema punctifera

 Eilema punctifera is a moth of the subfamily Arctiinae first described by George Hampson in 1893.
 It is found in Sri Lanka.

 Description

 Its wingspan is 20 mm.
 Forewing with vein 9 stalked with veins 7 and 8.
 Forewing with the outer margin of moderate length.
 Male lack secondary sexual characters on the forewing.
 Head yellowish where thorax and forewing uniform yellowish brown.
 There is a dark spot at end of cell in forewings.
 Abdomen and hindwings are pale yellow in color.
-In female, body is bright yellow in color, where abdomen and hindwings are much paler.
+In female, the body is bright yellow in color, where the abdomen and hindwings are much paler.